cloudfoundry/docs-deploying-cf/vcloud/deploying_bosh_with_micro_bosh.md

 ---
-title: Deploying BOSH with Micro BOSH
+title: Deploying BOSH with MicroBOSH
 ---

-This guide describes the process for deploying BOSH as an application using micro BOSH.
+This guide describes the process for deploying BOSH as an application using MicroBOSH.

 ## <a id="prerequisites"></a>Prerequisites ##

-* Micro BOSH should be deployed.
-See the steps in the [previous section](deploying_micro_bosh.html)
+* MicroBOSH should be deployed.
+See the steps in the [Deploying MicroBOSH](deploying_micro_bosh.html) topic.

-## <a id="target"></a>Target Micro BOSH ##
+## <a id="target"></a>Target MicroBOSH ##

-Once your micro BOSH instance is deployed, you can target its Director:
+Once your MicroBOSH instance is deployed, you can target its Director:

 <pre class="terminal">
 $ bosh micro status